Large Language Models

 3. Supply Chain Risk is underestimated.
 Most people install MCP packages (npm, Docker) without realising how easily they can be tampered with.
 One poisoned update can lead to dangerous results.

 4. Real-world security failures have already happened.
-Like hundreds of exposed servers on 0.0.0.0 with command-execution flaws, the Supabase MCP Lethal Trifecta Attack, Asana Data leak, MCP-remote Command Injection, accessing private repositories via GitHub MCP.
+Like hundreds of exposed servers on 0.0.0.0 with command-execution flaws, the Supabase MCP Lethal Trifecta Attack, Asana Data leak, MCP-Remote Command Injection, and accessing private repositories via GitHub MCP.

 5. The latest spec introduces security best practices like no token passthrough and enforced user consent.
 But most implementations simply ignore them.